 Now You Can Have Robust Data Logging for Free – Part 1

-Using indirect addressing, this sample program will log information in the PLC to be retrieved at a later time.
+Using indirect addressing, this sample program will log information in the PLC to be retrieved later.

 To get this free article, subscribe to my free email newsletter.